Generic Name: foscarnet sodium

 Gastrointestinal System: anorexia, nausea, diarrhea, vomiting, abdominal pain

-Hematologic: anemia, granulocytopenia, leukopenia (see PRECAUTIONS)
+Hematologic: anemia, granulocytopenia, leukopenia, neutropenia (see PRECAUTIONS)

 Metabolic and Nutritional: mineral and electrolyte imbalances (see WARNINGS) including hypokalemia, hypocalcemia, hypomagnesemia, hypophosphatemia, hyperphosphatemia

 Urinary: alterations in renal function including increased serum creatinine, decreased creatinine clearance, and abnormal renal function (see WARNINGS)